vbacollective/wasabi/docs/API_REFERENCE.md

 WebSocket and TCP handles share the same pool, the same proxy infrastructure, the same TLS stack, and the same MTU discovery engine.
 The mode is set automatically by the connect function used and cannot be changed after connection.

-WebSocket-specific functions (`WebSocketSend`, `WebSocketReceive`, MQTT, etc.) will silently exit if called on a TCP handle.
-TCP-specific functions (`TcpSend`, `TcpReceive`, etc.) will silently exit if called on a WebSocket handle.
+WebSocket‑specific functions (`WebSocketSend`, `WebSocketReceive`, MQTT, etc.) will silently exit if called on a TCP handle.
+TCP‑specific functions (`TcpSend`, `TcpReceive`, etc.) will silently exit if called on a WebSocket handle.

+### Extensions: Plug‑in Architecture

+Wasabi provides three dedicated extension points that allow you to inject custom behaviour without modifying the core module:

+* **Protocol Handler** (`WasabiUseProtocol`): intercepts parsed WebSocket text and binary messages, perfect for implementing application‑layer protocols like MQTT 5 or custom binary parsers.
+* **Middleware** (`WasabiUseMiddleware`): intercepts raw byte arrays before they are framed (outbound) or after they are deframed (inbound).
+Use for logging, encryption, or header injection.
+* **Compression Handler** (`WasabiUseCompression`): replaces the built‑in `permessage‑deflate` path with any algorithm (LZ4, Brotli, Zstd).
+The core is completely independent of any compression library.

+Extensions are described in detail later in this document and in the [extensions/](extensions/) directory.

 ## Connection Management